williamdemeo/Math317-Spring2016/homework/README.md

 ### Submission instructions

-You must submit a *hard copy* of your homework at the **beginning** of class on the due date.
-Homework submitted at the **end** of class on the due date will be subject to a **10% penalty**.
+You must submit a *hard copy* of your homework at the **beginning of class** on the due date.
+Homework submitted at the end of class on the due date will incur a **10% penalty**.
 Homework submitted after then end of class on the due date will not be accepted or graded.

 You must turn in a hard copy of your work.
 Except under extenuating circumstances,

-**electronic homework submissions are not acceptable.**
+**electronic homework submissions are not acceptable**

-Do not submit homework via email.
+so please do not submit homework via email.

 ### Grading